-The Rasmussen Reports daily Presidential Tracking Poll for Monday shows that 51% of Likely U.S. Voters approve of President Trump’s job performance.
-Forty-nine percent (49%) disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Thursday shows that 49% of Likely U.S. Voters approve of President Trump’s job performance.
+Fifty percent (50%) disapprove.

-The latest figures include 35% who Strongly Approve of the way Trump is performing and 39% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -4. (see trends).
+The latest figures include 37% who Strongly Approve of the job Trump is doing and 42% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -5. (see trends).

 Some readers wonder how we come up with our job approval ratings for the president since they often don’t show as dramatic a change as some other pollsters do.
 It depends on how you ask the question and whom you ask.

 To get a sense of longer-term job approval trends for the president, Rasmussen Reports compiles our tracking data on a full month-by-month basis.

 Rasmussen Reports has been a pioneer in the use of automated telephone polling techniques, but many other firms still utilize their own operator-assisted technology (see methodology).